rahmakhalid22/Sales-dataset/README.md

-#	I Loaded Spotify Dataset and Understood it.
-# I Explored Data, cleaned it, and applied Python visualizations.
-# Create Dashboard with  power BI (charts and report contains information about of data).
+# This is a dashboard for sales dataset with power BI (charts and report contains information about of data).